nosvalds/come-on-you-team/README.md

   - [x] POST request to save a completed match to the DB
     - [_] send user to history instead of Play after saving match
   - [_] PUT request to "save" a match mid-match
     - Abandoning this for now due to lack of time.
-Since the API doesn't yet save players yet it wouldn't be great functionality to have.
+Since the backend doesn't keep track of players yet it wouldn't be great functionality to have.
 - [x] Deployment
-  - [x] Back-end on Heroku
+  - [x] Laravel API Back-end on Heroku
 - [x] Add instructions section on app
 - [x] Have API sort matches newest first